Emaina98/yolo/README.md

 Access the website by opening a web browser and navigating to http://localhost:3000

-##Best Practices
+## Best Practices
 Minimal base image used to reduce the container's size.
 ## Open a new terminal and repeat the same steps in the backend folder
  `cd backend`
 ## Create backend Dockerfile
-Create a file named **Dockerfile **in the client directory.
+Create a file named 'Dockerfile'in the client directory.
 The Dockerfile defines the instructions to build the container image.
-# stage 1 dockerfile-syntax
+# backend dockerfile-syntax
 `FROM node:16-alpine
 WORKDIR /app
 COPY package.json .